JIC1444/PPI-GNN/README.md

 # Python-Protein-Protein-Interaction-GNN-Project
 ## Overview
-This project uses the NetworkX and PyTorch libraries to display the relationships between proteins within the dataset and uses a type of graph neural network (GNN) called a graph convolutional network (GCN) built in PyTorch to evaluate whether two proteins will interact with one another.
-Protein-protein interactions are key in drug development, the interconnected web of relationships and proteins relies on deep learning algorithms over regular machine learning algorithms to analyise and comprehend due to the hierarchical nature of the hidden layers within the GCN, allowing it to find increasingly complex patterns with deeper layers.
+This project is aimed for those with limited experience in PyTorch and no exposure to Graph Neural Networks (GNNs).
+Using mainly the NetworkX and PyTorch libraries to display the relationships between proteins within a dataset with a graph, then train a neural network to predict whether two new proteins will interact with one another.
+Protein-protein interactions are key in drug development, the interconnected web of relationships and proteins relies on deep learning algorithms over classical machine learning algorithms to analyise and comprehend due to the hierarchical nature of the hidden layers within the GNN, allowing it to find increasingly complex patterns with deeper and deeper layers.

 ## Knowledge Graphs
 A knowledge graph (KG) consists of two objects: nodes and edges.
 Nodes can represent almost anything, edges represent the relationship between two given nodes.
-Here, a node represents a protein and the existence of an edge implies that two proteins interact.
+In this PPI dataset, a **node** represents a **protein** and the existence of an **edge** implies that **two proteins interact**.

 Mathematically a graph is written $G = (V, E, \boldsymbol{A})$ where $V$ is the set of nodes, $E$ is the edges between each pair of nodes and $\mathbf{A}$ is the adjacency matrix.
+This is useful notation when observing the graph convolutional function.

 ## Graph Convolutional Networks
-A graph convolutional network (GCN) is a type of graph neural network (GNN), a GCN is made up of a few layers: a graph convolution, pooling and fully connected.
-The core of a GCN is in the name - the graph convolution layer, it aggregates data from a neighbouring nodes, for all nodes.
-The pooling layer decreases the dimensionality of the hidden, convoluted graph by discarding a percentage of the nodes which have the least information.
-The fully connected layer
+A Graph Convolutional Network (GCN) is a type of GNN.
+A GCN is made up of a few layers: a graph convolution layer (commonly either spectral, spatial or attention), a pooling layer and a fully connected layer (also reffered to as a multi-layer perceptron or linear layer).

+The core of a GCN is in the graph convolution layer, it aggregates data from neighbouring nodes to produce a very complex matrix representation of each nodes and the neighbouring information.

+The pooling layer then decreases the dimensionality of the hidden graph by discarding a percentage of the nodes which have the least information, this decreases computational strain by discarding weak or nonsensical connections in the data.

+The fully connected (FC) layer has every neuron in the FC layer, connected to every neuron in the input layer.
+In each neuron then a value is computed, consisting of a weighted sum of the inputs and the addition of a bias vector, where finally this value is input into an activation function to introduce non-linearity.
+This 'block' of functions can then be repeated n-times depending on the writer's choice, and often there are many FC layers at the end of these n convolutional blocks.

+The output is usually an m-dimensional vector where each i'th element in the output vector can be assigned to any class value, probability or _one-hot_ value.
+A one-hot encoded vector is a vector with m-1 0s and a singular 1, where the 1 represents the label of the data.
+It is explained easier with an example, in our case,  there are 121 unique proteins in the dataset, this is layed out in a particular order.
+Since m = 121, there will be a 1 in the place that the protein is found in this specified order, hence 120 0s in all other places.

 ## Mathematics of the Model Layers
-The mathematical equations within deep learning is not particularly complicated to write out, in practice however doing the actualy calculations is very complex due to the sheer size of the matricies.
+The mathematical equations within deep learning is not particularly complicated to write out and are mostly vector or matrix-based computations.
+In practice however doing the actualy calculations is extremely complex due to the sheer size of the matricies.

 There are several inputs to the GCN: